-- Teach students to play in ways that are inclusive.
-For example, in a game of foursquare, set the expectation that whoever is serving will rotate out after 3 serves so that more students have a chance to play.
+For example, in a game of four square, set the expectation that whoever is serving will rotate out after three serves so that more students have a chance to play.
 Find tips on inclusion here.

-- Teach Rock, Paper, Scissors for conflict resolution.
-Playing Rock, Paper, Scissors teaches students to resolve disagreements in a way that feels fair without adult intervention.
+Playing Rock Paper Scissors teaches students to resolve disagreements in a way that feels fair without adult intervention.

 See it in action.

-- Agree on the rules.
 Elementary-aged children are learning to follow social norms and appreciate clear expectations.
-Display rules for popular recess games on the playground.
-Set the expectation that all students can join games like foursquare and jump rope to encourage students to interact with peers outside of their friend groups.
+Display rules for popular recess games.
+Set the expectation that all students can join games like four square and jump rope to encourage students to interact with peers outside of their friend groups.